 Production capabilities for practical 3D printed parts.

-Contract FDM printing for provided 3D models, practical material selection, repeat part records, shipping options, rush requests, and quote-by-job production planning.
+Contract FDM production for approved 3D models, practical material selection, repeat part records, small-to-large batch runs, packaging support, fulfillment support, shipping options, rush requests, and quote-by-job production planning.

 Production 3D printer capacity available through HexCore Manufacturing